letesdev/letesdev/README.md

 - 🏎  I’m currently working on **Advanced Driver Assistance Systems** (ADAS) at Renault Group.
 - ☁  I’m currently learning **AWS**.
 - 📚 I love reading **books**, can you guess one of my favorites ? 👀
-- 🤔 I’m looking for help with my carreer...
-- 💬 Ask me about ADAS or smartphones.
 - 📫 You can reach me by <a href="mailto:carlosantos2807@gmail.com">email</a> or <a href="https://www.linkedin.com/in/carlossantosseisdedos">LinkedIn</a>.
-- ⚡ Fun fact: I love proverbs... _I am looking for a group of people for a reading group and drinking wine, it is not necessary to read._

-### This is my repository for some of my personal projects, feel free to check its content 😊
+### Here are some of my personal projects, feel free to check its content 😊

 <!--
 <p align="center">